TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-We received the reverse shell connection.
+We received a reverse shell as the root user inside the Jenkins container, confirming remote code execution through the CI/CD pipeline.